-Minerva, India's tallest tower adorns tri-colour on Republic Day
+Minerva, India's Tallest Tower Adorns Tri-colour on Republic Day

-Mumbai (Maharashtra) [India], January 27 (ANI/ATK): To commemorate the 74th Republic Day, India's tallest luxury skyscraper, Minerva, located in Mumbai's south, unfurled the tri-colour, indicating the spirit of nationalism.
+Mumbai (Maharashtra) [India], January 27 (ANI/NewsVoir): To commemorate the 74th Republic Day, India's tallest luxury skyscraper, Minerva, located in Mumbai's south, hoisted the tri-colour, indicating the spirit of nationalism.
 Hoisted by its labourers at the top of the tower, Minerva proudly adorns the Indian national flag.

 For Minerva, Lokhandwala Kataria Construction has appointed Shapoorji Pallonji Real Estate (SPRE) as a project marketing consultant.
 Indiabulls Housing Finance Ltd. and PAG, a leading APAC-focused investment firm, have financed the project.